Spotify not playing offline. I just bought the Spotify Duo plan recently and i cant play any song on my phone when im offline.

 6. Downloaded Music Issue

 Part 2.
-How to Fix Spotify Not Playing Downloaded Songs
+Basic Check to Solve Spotify Not Playing Downloaded Songs

 If you turn on the explicit filter, Spotify won’t let you access songs labeled with the E tag.
 And this will be applied to downloaded music as well.
 With these steps, you can unlock explicit content on Spotify to address downloaded songs on Spotify not playing.